Galois actions on homotopy groups: Abstract

 \section{Abstract}

-For any algebraic variety $X$ defined over a finite or local field $K$, we study the Galois action on the Artin-Mazur homotopy groups $\pi_n^{\et}(X)$.
-If $X$ is smooth, proper and of good reduction, with good fundamental group, we show that the action on $\pi_n^{\et}(X_{\bar{K}})\ten \Q_l$ is a mixed representation explicitly determined by the action on cohomology of Weil sheaves, whenever $l$ is not equal to the residue characteristic $p$ of $K$.
-A similar result for $l=p$ is then proved by comparing the crystalline and pro-$p$ homotopy types.
+We study the Galois actions on the $\ell$-adic schematic and Artin--Mazur homotopy groups of algebraic varieties.
+For proper varieties of good reduction over a local field $K$, we show that the $\ell$-adic schematic homotopy groups are mixed representations explicitly determined by the Galois action on cohomology of Weil sheaves, whenever $\ell$ is not equal to the residue characteristic $p$ of $K$.
+For quasi-projective varieties of good reduction, there is a similar characterisation involving the Gysin spectral sequence.
+When $\ell=p$, a slightly weaker result is proved by comparing the crystalline and $p$-adic schematic homotopy types.
+Under favourable conditions, a comparison theorem transfers all these descriptions to the Artin--Mazur homotopy groups $\pi_n^{\et}(X_{\bar{K}})\ten_{\hat{\Z}} \Ql$.